statisticalbiotechnology/quandenser-pipeline/README.md

 ## Description
-Quandenser-pipeline is a tool to analyze label-free MS data, from (almost) any vendor format alongside a fasta database with proteins to .tsv files containing which proteins are in the sample + a lot of other parameters.
+*Quandenser-pipeline* is a tool that combines *Quandenser*, a tool which condenses label-free MS data and *Triqler*, a tool which finds differentially expressed proteins using both MS1 and MS2 data. *Quandenser-pipeline* streamlines the process, by accepting almost any vendor format alongside a fasta database containing proteins, which are then run through a Singularity image containing all the necessary parts to do the analysis.
-The aim of the pipeline is to streamline the process from using proteome MS files to actual results.

 <img src="/images/gui.png" width="1000" height="800">